rKamindo/redis-server/README.md

 # Redis Server in C

-This ongoing project is a lightweight Redis compatible server implementation in C, created as part of the [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-redis) project.
+This is a high-performance in-memory data store like Redis, that is compatible with Redis's RESP protocol.
+I've created it as part of the [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-redis) project.

+## What I'm currently working on
+- Replication

+## To Do
+- Active Expiration
+- Sorted Sets

 ## Latest benchmark results
 ![image](https://github.com/user-attachments/assets/fc269633-df65-4440-a3f3-7e1abd69aacb)